Y Combinator’s new batch features its largest group of Indian startups – TechCrunch

 Splitsub is addressing a problem that tens of millions of users in India face — subscription fatigue.
 It says it has built a Pinduoduo for online subscriptions in India, allowing group buying and sharing of online subscriptions for services such as Netflix and Spotify.

 Zingbus has built a platform for bus travel between Indian cities.
-(Several startups in India are helping users get cabs, three-wheelers autos, and two-wheelers bikes.
+(Several startups in India are helping users get cabs, three-wheelers autos and two-wheelers bikes.
 Buses have remained largely untapped.)

 Tilt is building a docked bike-sharing platform for Indian campuses.
 The startup, which has generated about $20,000 in revenues this month so far, says it has been profitable for the past 18 months.